jhancock532/Awesome-Innovation/Reading Materials/Books.md

 # Innovation Books
+If you are a new student, the single book I would recommend is [Cracking Creativity](https://www.amazon.co.uk/Cracking-CreativitySecrets-Creative-Genius-Business/dp/1580083110/ref=sr_1_1?s=books&ie=UTF8&qid=1531421710&sr=1-1&keywords=cracking+creativity),  there is a copy in the Queen's library if you're lucky.

 * [Think Like an Artist](https://www.amazon.co.uk/Think-Like-Artist-Creative-Productive/dp/0241970806) <br>
   Explains how to think like an artist.
 If you are into the art-side, give it a go. ★★★